bi-labor/es-mssql/exercise5.md

 The purpose of this exercise is to try out the search and aggregation capabilities of _Elasticsearch_.

 > :information_source: All of the following queries are sent to the `salaries/_search` endpoint with a `GET` method.
-This means that the first row will be `GET salaries/elasticsearch` for all of them.
+This means that the first row in _Kibana_ will be `GET salaries/elasticsearch` for all of them.
 Therefore, the following examples will only contain the query JSON.

 ![Kibana query parts](./images/kibana-query-parts.png)